influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/guides/scheduled-downtime.md

   .field('maintenance', FALSE)
 ```

-> The `tag` property could be used instead of `field` if you prefer to set a tag
+> You can use the `tag` property instead of `field` if you prefer to set a tag
 > on each data point rather than a field.

 ### Update alert logic
 The `sideload` node will now set the `maintenance` field on every data point processed by the TICKscript.
 For those that have `host` or `hostgroup` tags matching the filenames of the source files,
-the `maintenance` field will be set to the value define in the source file.
+the `maintenance` field will be set to the value defined in the source file.

 Update the alert logic in your TICKscript to ensure `maintenance` is **not** `true`
 before sending an alert: